TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 **Clarity for Students**: Clarity is paramount in our online courses.
 Each unit is carefully structured to provide clear objectives, instructions, and learning outcomes.
 Within each unit, you will find organized lessons, multimedia content, and interactive activities that guide learners through the course material.
 Our goal is to ensure that learners have a clear understanding of what is expected and how to succeed in their learning.

-**Engaging Course Content**: Engagement is key to effective learning, and LDRS 500 is designed to keep learners captivated throughout the course.
-We incorporate diverse and interactive content, such as videos, case studies, quizzes, and real-world examples, to enhance understanding of leadership principles.
-Leaners are encouraged to actively participate, share insights, and engage in thought-provoking discussions with their peers.
-Each unit follows a similar structure, so students know what to expect and how to engage with the course content and with their peers.

-**Community**: At TWU, we believe that a strong community enhances the learning experience.
-Throughout LDRS 500, learners have the opportunity to connect with fellow students, instructors, and industry professionals.
-Discussion boards, group projects, and learning labs foster a sense of belonging and encourage collaborative learning.
-Learners are encouraged to engage with their peers, learn from instructors' experiences, and build lasting connections.

-Please see the presentation below, highlighting the ease of navigation, clarity for students, engaging course content, and a strong sense of community.
+Please see the presentation below, highlighting the ease of navigation, structured content, and clarity for students.

-<iframe src="https://create.twu.ca/h5p/wp-admin/admin-ajax.php?action=h5p_embed&id=551" width="959" height="620" frameborder="0" allowfullscreen="allowfullscreen" title="Course Structure of FNDN 101: The Liberal Arts Journey"></iframe>
+<iframe src="https://create.twu.ca/h5p/wp-admin/admin-ajax.php?action=h5p_embed&id=551" width="959" height="620" frameborder="0" allowfullscreen="allowfullscreen" title="Course Structure of LDRS 500: Leadership Foundations"></iframe>

 ---
 ### Sample course: FNDN 101: The Liberal Arts Journey